josiahdavis/josiahdavis.github.io/_posts/2018-04-20-CS-lewis-on-giving-ourselves-to-god.md

 tags: summary, christianity
 ---

+*C.S.
+Lewis preached the sermon "On a Slip of the Tongue" on January 29, 1956 at Cambridge's Magdalen College chapel.
+It was the last sermon he preached.
+I read it in the complication of his papers, The Weight of Glory.
+This is a summary and outline of the main points.
+All quotes are his unless otherwise noted.*

 ## Summary

 There is a temptation among Christians to view the Christian life like paying your taxes.
 We agree with the main principle of paying taxes, yet we nevertheless want to pay the minimum amount possible.
 But God does not want more of our time and attention.
 He wants us.
 God is love, but he cannot bless us unless we entrust ourselves completely to Him.